SPECIAL REPORT-New breed of video sites thrive on misinformation and hate | Technology

 All social media platforms publish standards saying they don’t accept extreme or hateful content, said Callum Hood of the Center for Countering Digital Hate in London.
 “The real test is: Do they live up to those standards?
 With BitChute and Odysee, the answer is an emphatic no.” Some academics who have researched BitChute and Odysee say their relaxed content-moderation practices result in sites that are dominated by incendiary content that most online publishers routinely reject.
 Benjamin Horne, a social scientist at the University of Tennessee, Knoxville, and two colleagues reviewed more than 440,000 BitChute videos and found that 12% of channels received more than 85% of the engagement.
 “Almost all of those channels contain far-right conspiracies or extreme hate speech,” their report concluded.

-Searching for "COVID" on BitChute one recent day produced a short film called Pandemic as the top result.
-Plandemic was banned by YouTube and Facebook for its potentially harmful misinformation, including the claim that wearing a facemask ", literally activates your virus" and makes you sick.
-At least seven of the top 10 "COVID" search results on Odysee also contained falsehoods – for example, that vaccines contain dangerous nanoparticles or have side effects that are "like a nuclear bomb."
-It's a similar story to a widely reported atrocity of the Russia-Ukraine war.
-Nine out of the top 10 search results on BitChute for the "Bucha massacre" theorized that the killing by Russian soldiers of Ukrainian citizens was a hoax intended to escalate U.S. involvement in the war, or that it was the work of Ukrainian soldiers, British agents, or "Nazis."
+Searching for “COVID” on BitChute one recent day produced a short film called Plandemic as the top result.
+Plandemic was banned by YouTube and Facebook for its potentially harmful misinformation, including the claim that wearing a facemask “literally activates your own virus” and makes you sick.
+At least seven of the top 10 “COVID” search results on Odysee also contained falsehoods – for example, that vaccines contain dangerous nanoparticles or have side-effects that are “like a nuclear bomb.”
+It’s a similar story with a widely reported atrocity of the Russia-Ukraine war.
+Nine out of the top 10 search results on BitChute for “Bucha massacre” theorized that the killing by Russian soldiers of Ukrainian citizens was a hoax intended to escalate U.S. involvement in the war, or that it was the work of Ukrainian soldiers, British agents or “Nazis.”

 Identical YouTube searches on these topics produced almost all factual reports from established news organizations.
 This is consistent with YouTube’s policy of prioritizing information from what it calls “authoritative sources” on sensitive topics or events.
 BitChute and Odysee are hardly the only sites spreading misinformation.
 Social media giants such as Facebook and YouTube have also struggled to contain such content, but they have responded with more aggressive moderation policies and practices.